AdobeDocs/experience-manager-65.en/help/sites-developing/spa-edit-external.md

    * For our sample, we consider `wknd-spa-react/us/en` as the root of the SPA.
 This means that everything prior to that path is AEM only pages/content.

-1. Create a new page at the required level.
+1. Create a page at the required level.

    * In this example, the page to be edited is `mydomain.com/test`. `test` is in the root path of the app.
 This needs to be preserved when creating the page in AEM as well.
-Therefore we can create a new page at the root level defined in the previous step.
+Therefore, you can create a page at the root level defined in the previous step.
    * The new page created must have the same name as the page to be edited.
 In this example for `mydomain.com/test`, the new page created must be `/path/to/aem/root/test`.

 1. Add helpers within SPA routing.